pcapriotti/optparse-applicative/README.md

   <> help "Target for the greeting" )
 ```

-One can see that we are defining an option parser for a `String`
+This defines an option parser that assepts a `String` argument,
-argument, with *long* option name "hello", *metavariable* "TARGET",
+with *long* option name "hello", *metavariable* "TARGET",
 and the given help text.
 This means that the `target` parser defined
 above will require an option like